-Dear Mr. Khan:
+Dear Mr. Khodadadi:

-On February 5, 2020, and continued to February 26, 2020, the Planning Hearing Officer conducted and closed a public hearing, pursuant to the provisions of the Glendale Municipal Code, Title 30, Chapter 30.50, on your application for a Parking Reduction Permit to allow a reduction of 39 parking spaces for a change in use from a day care center to a fast food restaurant without providing the minimum required number of on-site parking spaces in an existing 4,957 square-foot, commercial tenant space with a 388 square-foot covered patio, within an 8,486 square-foot building, on a 24,710 square-foot site located in "C3" - Commercial Service, Height District I Zone, located at 744 South Glendale Avenue, described as the north half of Lot 16 and the south half of Lot 17, and Lots 14 - 15 of the Glendale Garden Home Tract, in the City of Glendale, County of Los Angeles.
+On February 5, 2020 and continued to February 26, 2020, the Planning Hearing Officer conducted and closed a public hearing, pursuant to the provisions of the Glendale Municipal Code, Title 30, Chapter 30.50, on your application for a Parking Reduction Permit to allow a reduction of fourteen (14) parking spaces for a change in use from a day care center to a children's indoor play area without providing the minimum required number of on-site parking spaces in an existing 3,529 square-foot, commercial tenant space, within an 8,486 square-foot building, on a 24,710 square-foot site located in "C3" - Commercial Service, Height District I Zone, located at 744 South Glendale Avenue - Unit #1, described as the north half of Lot 16 and the south half of Lot 17, and Lots 14 - 15 of the Glendale Garden Home Tract, in the City of Glendale, County of Los Angeles.